hollypacey/OxfordCMPP/README.md

 You can also still view the code itself on the git repo online.
 However, in your actual PhD work we'd recommend using proper scripts in a modular package structure.

-# Setting up the environment
+## Setting up the environment

+For the analysis tutorials in the course, we have 2 versions either using ROOT or pythonic workflows.
+You can pick the one you think will be the most relevant to your PhD work.

-## The tutorials that use ROOT:
+### The tutorials that use ROOT:

 Ideally use ppxlint: just set up a venv using the ```setup/setup_root_venv.sh``` scripts.

 Elsewhere, assuming you don't have a local ROOT installation, use conda.
 Although ROOT-via_Conda doesn't work on Windows, so for the root tutorial please try to ssh instead.
-- Download and Install miniconda: https://docs.anaconda.com/miniconda/ (this is a lighter-weight version of full conda to download, but should be fine for anything you need)
+- Download and Install miniconda: https://docs.anaconda.com/miniconda/ (this is a lighter-weight version of full conda to download, but should be fine for anything you need).
+Install miniconda in your data/ area rather than your home/ area.
 - switch it on. via ```eval "$(/your/path/to/miniconda/bin/conda shell.bash hook)"```
 - create and set up the environment via setup/setup_conda_root.sh script.

-## The pythonic tutorials:
+### The pythonic tutorials:

 Either set up a venv using the ```setup/setup_venv.sh``` scripts.

 Or use conda to set up the virtual environment:
-- Download, install and activate miniconda: https://docs.anaconda.com/miniconda/ (this is a lighter-weight version of full conda to download, but should be fine for anything you need)
+- Download, install and activate miniconda: https://docs.anaconda.com/miniconda/ (this is a lighter-weight version of full conda to download, but should be fine for anything you need) Install miniconda in your data/ area rather than your home/ area.
 - create and set up the environment via ```source setup/setup_conda.sh```

-# Getting the part1 data:
+## Getting the data for Part 1+3 (Lectures 3+5):

 if you are working on ppxlint, just softlink it:
 ```